nvidia-holoscan/holoscan-sdk/examples/execution_control/async_operator_execution_control/README.md

 5. Graceful shutdown of an application with async operators
 -------------------------------------------------------------------
 Execution flow:
-- All operators start in WAIT state except the controller (EVENT_WAITING)
+- All operators start in kWait state except the controller (kEventWaiting)
 - Main thread gets controller and executes operators in sequence
 - Each operator signals completion via the notification callback
 - The controller then shuts down the application